AdaCore/gnatstudio/docs/users_guide/extending.rst

 * Automatically loaded user directory

   The directory :file:`HOME/.gps/plug-ins` is searched last.
-Any script in it is loaded automatically unless overridden in the :guilabel:`Plug-ins` editor.
+Any script in it is loaded automatically unless overridden via the :guilabel:`Plugins` section of the preferences editor dialog.

   This is a convenient way for you to create your own plug-ins or test them before you make them available to all GPS users by copying them to one of the other directories.

 Any script loaded by GPS can contain customization for various aspects of GPS, such as aliases, new languages or menus, in a single file.

 Python files
 ^^^^^^^^^^^^

 You can format the Python plug-in in any way you want (as long as it can be executed by Python, of course), the following formatting is suggested.
-These plug-ins are visible in the :guilabel:`Plug-ins` editor, so having a common format makes it easier for users to understand each
+These plug-ins are visible in the :guilabel:`Plugins` section of the preferences editor dialog, so having a common format makes it easier for users to understand each plug-in:
-plug-in:

 * Comment